VladimerKhasia/ANDI/README.md

 ---

-Paper attached as PDF file `andi.pdf`
+Paper versions are attached as PDF files `andi.pdf`, `andi_v2.pdf`

 ### Experiment Manifest

 To reproduce the results, run `ANDI.py` or for more convinience turn it into Jupyter Notebook `ANDI.ipynb`.
+You can do the same for other versions like `ANDI_v2.py`.

 ---